 How Much Can You Really Save With SingleCare?

-We decided to see how SingleCare’s prices stacked up against those of its two main competitors — GoodRx and RxSaver.
-Here are the lowest prices we found in metro Atlanta using these apps.
+We decided to see how SingleCare’s prices stacked up against those of its two main competitors: GoodRx and RxSaver.
+Here are the lowest prices we found using the apps in metro Atlanta in November 2019.

 Note: We quoted all GoodRx prices using the free version of the service, not the GoodRx Gold premium subscription service.